autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - EOA accounts that have bonded [delegated](/glossary/#delegated) stake to a validator node, or have been recipients of a liquid newton transfer.
 - Contract accounts that have been recipients of a liquid newton transfer from an EOA or a contract account.

+For clarity, these are the `msgSender()` addresses of the account submitting `registerValidator()` and `bond()` transactions to the Autonity Network.

 Autonity implements an 'active epoch' staking model, applying staking transitions for bonding and unbonding at the end of each block epoch.

 Stake is bonded and redeemed by Newton holders submitting transaction requests to the Autonity Protocol Contract.
-These requests are recorded in state on submission as `Staking` data structures in the Autonity Protocol Contract state, but there is a temporal delay in effect.
+These requests are recorded in state on submission as `BondingRequest` and `UnbondingRequest` data structures in the Autonity Protocol Contract state, but there is a temporal delay in effect.
 Voting power cannot change mid-epoch and so staking transitions are applied at epoch end before the next committee selection is run.

 Stake is bonded by submitting a bonding request transaction to the `bond()` function and redeemed by the converse, to the `unbond()` function.
 In the bonding scenario, liquid newton is minted for [delegated](/glossary/#delegated) stake and the Validator's total bonded stake amount updated in the final block of the epoch.
 Stake redemption by contrast is an incremental process: liquid newton for [delegated](/glossary/#delegated) stake is burned immediately on processing of the `unbond()` function call, the validator's total bonded stake amount is updated at epoch end, the newton is issued (i.e. minted) to the staker at the end of the unbonding period.
 If the unbonding request is included in block `T`, then actual unbonding is then executed at `T` + `unbondingPeriod` + remainder of the epoch in which the unbonding period falls.
 At this point, the staker's due newton is minted to them.